metabrainz/picard-docs/faq/faq_config.rst

 ---------------------------------------------------------------------------------------------------------

 Picard's default settings write ID3v2.4 and ID3v1 tags to files.
 Older WMP versions can't read ID3v2.4, so it falls back to ID3v1 which has a limitation of 30 characters per title.
-To solve this on versions prior to 0.14, configure Picard to write ID3v2.3 tags instead.
+To resolve this issue, configure Picard to write ID3v2.3 tags instead.

 Since Windows 10 Creators Update (version 1703) ID3v2.4 is supported and the above issue should no longer apply.